2020s in Australia

-2020s in Australia history refers to history of Australia in the 2020s, presented in narrative format.
+Events from the decade 2020s in Australia.

 46th Parliament, 2019–2022

 General history

 At the 2019 election, in the 151-seat House of Representatives, the incumbent Coalition government was reelected with 77 seats, a majority of two seats.
 The Labor opposition won 68 seats.
 Six other MPs were elected to the crossbench, with the Greens, Centre Alliance, Katter's Australian Party, and independents Andrew Wilkie, Helen Haines and Zali Steggall winning a seat each.

 In the Senate, 40 of 76 seats were up for election.
 Following the election, the Coalition had a total of 35 seats, four short of a majority.
 Labor held 26 seats, the Greens held 9 seats, Centre Alliance and One Nation each held two seats, the Jacqui Lambie Network held one and one seat was held by independent Cory Bernardi, who deregistered the party he was previously a member of on 25 June 2019.

 Following the Coalition's victory in the 2019 federal election, the Second Morrison Ministry was formed in 2019; this succeeded the First Morrison Ministry, which was dissolved in May 2019.
 In Foreign Affairs, the Morrison government concluded the Indonesia-Australia Comprehensive Economic Partnership Agreement, and signed the AUKUS trilateral security pact between Australia, the United Kingdom and the United States.
 On the economy, after the lowest deficit in a decade, Morrison predicted a small surplus in the 2019 Federal Budget, however the impact of the COVID-19 pandemic led to a dramatic increase in government expenditure.
 Pandemic management became a core focus of the Morrison government, which instigated tight border controls and a program of income support for business and workers.
 Two years into the pandemic, Australia had achieved one of the lowest death rates and highest vaccination rates in the world.